vinceallenvince/Bit-Shadow-Machine/README.md

-# Box-Shadow Machine: a JavaScript framework for creating particle animations
+# Bit-Shadow Machine: a JavaScript framework for creating particle animations

 A Bit-Shadow Machine renders particles in a web browser using CSS box shadows.
 That's it.
 No HTML5 Canvas, WebGL or even a single DOM element.